Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 15 Desember 2025 03.30.25 UTC
+- WIB: Senin, 15 Desember 2025 04.26.16 UTC
-- WITA: Senin, 15 Desember 2025 04.30.25 UTC
+- WITA: Senin, 15 Desember 2025 05.26.16 UTC
-- WIT: Senin, 15 Desember 2025 05.30.25 UTC
+- WIT: Senin, 15 Desember 2025 06.26.16 UTC

 Kutipan Inspiratif:
-"Don't get me wrong, there are sometimes if I go and see a really funny comedy, that I wished I had smoked a joint.
-I'll be honest with you.
-That's the truth."
+"The evolution of human mentality has put us all in vitro now behind the glass wall of our own ingenuity."

-Kategori: funny
+Kategori: nature